 1. Taking a detour

-The woman who accepted the cabeceo should sit there wait for the man to come to take her to the dance floor.
-To avoid interfering with the people already dancing on the floor, the man picking up the woman should not walk through the dance floor, but should make a detour around the dance floor to where the woman sits, if that is feasible.
+The woman who has accepted the cabeceo should sit there wait for the man to take her into the dance floor.
+To avoid interrupting the people already dancing on the floor, the man picking up the woman should not walk through the crowd, but should make a detour around the dance floor to where the woman sits.

 2. Seeking permission

 Before taking the woman into the dance floor, the man should make eye contact with the leader of the approaching dancing couple and get his permission.
 Forcefully squeezing into the floor is impolite.
 If the oncoming couple are novices who do not slow down, it would be better to let them pass.
 Dancing in front of them does you no good, because they are likely to cause a rear-end collision.
 Skilled dancers will leave a gap for you to enter, and it is safe with such people dance behind you.

 There are different styles in tango.
 Some are suited to social dancing, others are not.
 (See The Styles of Tango.)
 A milonga is a social tango party and should be free from styles and behaviors that conflict with its purpose.
 Dancers should observe the milonga codes and dance only social tango in the milonga.
 Using the milonga to demonstrate and promote performance tango does a great disservice to the milonga.
 (See Social Tango and Performance Tango.)

 4. Tanda and cortina

 In the milonga, tango music is played in a set of three or four songs, called a tanda.
 Between two tandas is a short interlude, called cortina.
 One should dance the entire tanda with the same partner.
 Unless you have a very good reason, withdrawing in the middle of the tanda is impolite.